 Food-server job qualifications often include holding a high school diploma, though some institutions do not require this.
 Employers typically provide on-the-job training.
 Some employers may prefer prior experience or other training to formal schooling.

 Food-servers must be able to work in a team.
 They should possess a professional and neat appearance and be able to communicate effectively with customers.
 Food-servers are expected to provide courteous service to their customers; they might use verbal and written communication techniques.
 Efficiency is also necessary.
 Food-servers also need to possess a good memory, as they need to retain customers' orders along with faces and names.

 Knowledge of foreign languages is useful.
 Food-servers also need to have familiarity of food safety, food service regulations, health regulations and proper sanitation practices.
 They must have an awareness of food-handling rules.

 Employment Outlook and Salary Information

-Between 2014 and 2024, 3% employment growth is predicted for waiters and waitresses, according to the U.S. Bureau of Labor Statistics (BLS).
-In 2015, the BLS reported that the annual median salary for restaurant waiters and waitresses was $19,250, and the annual median salary for non-restaurant food servers was $20,420.
+Between 2018 and 2028, employment growth is predicted to increase as fast the average for waiters and waitresses, according to the U.S. Bureau of Labor Statistics (BLS).
+In 2015, the BLS reported that the annual mean salary for restaurant waiters and waitresses was $23,290, and the annual mean salary for non-restaurant food servers was $24,980.

 The ideal food server should have a friendly attitude, good memorization, and communication skills.
 Secondary education isn't required for this job, but is often preferred.